Grassroots Party

 The Grassroots Party was a political third party in the United States established in 1986 to oppose drug prohibition.
 The party shared many of the progressive values of the Farmer–Labor Party but with an emphasis on cannabis/hemp legalization issues, and the organization traced their roots to the Youth International Party of the 1960s.

 The Grassroots Party was active in the U.S. states of Iowa, Minnesota, and Vermont.
-The party was most successful in Vermont, where they achieved major party qualification in 1996, a status which they retained for six years, until 2002.
+The party was most successful in Vermont, where they achieved major party qualification in 1996, a status which Vermont Grassroots retained for six years, until 2002.

 Platform

 United States Bill of Rights

 The permanent platform of the Grassroots Party was the Bill of Rights.
 Individual candidates' positions on issues varied from Libertarian to Green.
 All Grassroots candidates would end marijuana/hemp prohibition, thus re-legalizing cannabis for all its uses.

 U.S. presidential candidates

 Jack Herer (1939–2010), author of The Emperor Wears No Clothes: Hemp & The Marijuana Conspiracy, was the Grassroots presidential candidate in 1988 and 1992.

 Grassroots Party ran candidates in every presidential election from 1988 to 2000.

 In 1996 the Grassroots Party of Minnesota nominated Dennis Peron in the presidential election.
 In 2000, the Grassroots Party of Vermont nominated Denny Lane as their presidential candidate.

 In 2012, the Grassroots Party nominated Minnesota businessman Jim Carlson as their presidential candidate.